Subject 1A

 A pause.

-The recorder clicks off.
+The recorder dies.

 Rae exhales slowly.
 “They created it.
 Created what exactly?”